devans10/blog/src/content/posts/kubernetes-nginx-ingress-controller.md

 ### Install Cert-Manager

+`cert-manager` is a service that runs inside the cluster and manages tls certificates for services within the cluster.
+There are 3 parts of this service.
++ A cert-manager service that validates certs and renews them when necessary
++ A clusterIssuer service that defines the Certificate Authority to use
++ A certificate resource which defines the cerificates needed for a service.

-First, Cert-Managers Custom Resource Definitions must be created in the cluster
+First, Cert-Manager's Custom Resource Definitions must be created in the cluster

 ```
 $ kubectl apply -f https://raw.githubusercontent.com/jetstack/cert-manager/release-0.6/deploy/manifests/00-crds.yaml